OpenNebula/docs/source/advanced_components/applications_containerization/docker_appliance_configuration.rst

 Step 2 - Customize The Template
 =========================================================

 If you want to make any changes in the appliance and save them for latter use, you can set the image as persistent before launching the appliance.
 After the changes are performed, you need to shut the VM down and remove the persistent option from the image.
-This way you can create a golden imagen and new instantiations of the appliance won't overwrite it.
+This way you can create a golden image and new instances of the appliance won't overwrite it.

 |image-persistent|